 Fisher noticed that one racer nearly maxed out his credit card one month.
 His score reflected as much.
 But the next month, he paid off his balance, and his score quickly climbed again.

 “That fluctuation was interesting to see,” Fisher said.
 “It showed that your credit score isn’t done for just because you maxed it out once.
 As soon as you get it paid, it will rebound.
 And it rebounds nicely.”

-Racers fared better by keeping things simple with a single credit card.
+With our credit competitions, our members fared better by keeping things simple with a single credit card in the beginning.

 Ready to build your credit?

 Building your credit is a journey.
 It takes patience, consistency and dedication.